-A deductible is the amount you pay for most eligible medical services or medicines before your health plan begins to share in the cost of covered services.
+A deductible is the amount you pay for most eligible medical services or medications before your health plan begins to share in the cost of covered services.
 If your plan includes copays, you pay the copay flat fee at the time of service (at the pharmacy or doctor's office, for example).
-Depending on how your plan works, the copay may go toward your deductible.
+Depending on how your plan works, what you pay in copays may count toward meeting your deductible.

 What is coinsurance?

 Coinsurance is a portion of the medical cost you pay after your deductible has been met.
 Coinsurance is a way of saying that you and your insurance carrier each pay a share of eligible costs that add up to 100 percent.

 For example, if your coinsurance is 20 percent, you pay 20 percent of the cost of your covered medical bills.
 Your health insurance plan will pay the other 80 percent.
 If you meet your annual deductible in June, and need an MRI in July, it is covered by coinsurance.
 If the covered charges for an MRI are $2,000 and your coinsurance is 20 percent, you need to pay $400 ($2,000 x 20%).
 Your insurance company or health plan pays the other $1,600.
 The higher your coinsurance percentage, the higher your share of the cost is.
 You are also responsible for any charges that are not covered by the health plan, such as charges that exceed the plan’s Maximum Reimbursable Charge.

 Out-of-pocket maximum is the most you could pay for covered medical expenses in a year.
 This amount includes money you spend on deductibles, copays, and coinsurance.
 Once you reach your annual out-of-pocket maximum, your health plan will pay your covered medical and prescription costs for the rest of the year.